-If air is leaving through your attic, your HVAC system has to operate longer to heat or cool your home, necessitating more energy.
-Investing in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to operate as long or as often, saving energy and money by lowering your utility bills.
-Cost savings differ based on a variety of factors, like residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
+If air is getting out through your attic, your HVAC system has to run longer to heat or cool your home, necessitating more energy.
+Investing in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to operate as long or as often, saving energy and money by decreasing your utility bills.
+Cost savings differ based on a variety of factors, including residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 In general, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Types of Attic Insulation

-Now that you understand the importance of a properly insulated attic, you may be wondering what type of attic insulation is best for your home.
+Now that you realize the importance of a properly insulated attic, you may be thinking about what type of attic insulation is best for your home.

-- Roll-on insulation is generally the least expensive kind of attic insulation because it is relatively simple and quick for professional contractors to install.
+- Roll-on insulation is generally the least expensive kind of attic insulation because it is somewhat easy and quick for professional contractors to install.
 It is flexible, allowing it to fit tightly between studs, rafters, etc., and the tight fit helps keep the air trapped in the home.